On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

 \subsection{Improper integrals on finite endpoints of an interval}

-In this section, we analyse the convergence for integrals that are singular on a finite endpoint.
-A basic requirement for the convergence is that a singular endpoint of the function is not a node of the numerical integration rule.
-It is already known that the nodes of numerical integration, that is, the eigenvalues of $\mat{M}_n[g]$ lie in the closed interval $[\operatorname{ess\,inf} g,\operatorname{ess\,sup} g]$ \cite[Theorem~1]{Sarmavuori+Sarkka:2019}.
-The \textit{essential infimum} $\operatorname{ess\,inf} g$ and the \textit{essential supremum} $\operatorname{ess\,sup} g$ are the endpoints of the convex hull of the essential range $\mathcal{R}(g)$.
+In this section, we analyse convergence for integrals that are singular on a finite endpoint.
+A minimum requirement for convergence is that a singular endpoint of the function is not a node of the numerical integration rule.
+We already know that the nodes of numerical integration, that is, the eigenvalues of $\mat{M}_n[g]$, lie in the closed interval $[\operatorname{ess\,inf} g,\operatorname{ess\,sup} g]$ \cite[Theorem~1]{Sarmavuori+Sarkka:2019}.
+The \textit{essential infimum} $\operatorname{ess\,inf} g$ and the \textit{essential supremum} $\operatorname{ess\,sup} g$ are the endpoints of the convex hull of the essential range $\mathcal{R}(g)$ \eqref{eq:essential-range}.